Skip to main content

 The auditing requirements are set in Law No. 148/2015, which was issued to transpose the Audit Directive and Regulation (EU) No 537/2014.
 The Law directly adopts ISA as issued by the IAASB.

-The Ordem dos Revisores Oficiais de Contas (OROC) translates the IAASB Handbooks and is currently translating the 2018 IAASB Handbook.
+The Ordem dos Revisores Oficiais de Contas (OROC) translates the IAASB Handbooks.
+It has translated the 2018 IAASB Handbook and is in the process of translating the 2020 IAASB Handbook.

 Current Status: Adopted